What To Expect from CTL-HSI

-After completing the summer retreat, faculty have the option to continue working with an ESCALA faculty coach and earn the Certificate.
+The 3-day retreat is just the first part of the program.
+After the summer, faculty continue working with an ESCALA faculty peer coach and an inquiry project to earn the Certificate.

 What to Prepare Before Summer Retreat

 The Virtual Retreat is not your ordinary 'sit and get' workshop!
 The retreat is intentionally small to allow for maximum participation and cohort building.
 Participants will be immersed in learning best practices by participating in real-time virtual demonstrations of classroom strategies that work for HSI students.

 During each retreat day, faculty will complete exercises during the Zoom meetings using their Retreat Workbook and also post reflections and their work the Canvas course.
 Using a combination of learning new strategies and reflection on their current teaching, participants will emerge from the three day summer retreat with a solid plan for an inquiry project to conduct in a course they are teaching in Fall semester.

 In order to participate fully in the virtual retreat, faculty will need: